 Thursday, November 1, 2001

 The AP is reporting that the U.S. Department of Justice and Microsoft have reached an agreement on settling their court case.
-No specific details have the agreement were announced, but here are a few rumors floating about:- Letting Microsoft add new features into its flagship Windows software, but requiring the company also to offer a version that doesn't include those additions.
+No specific details have the agreement were announced, but here are a few rumors floating about:We'll see what comes of this.
+Thanks Slashdot.

 J.t.Qbe comments: This morning there's a lot of howling that this is a sellout by the DoJ.
 Let's wait and see.
 It doesn't look promising, but who knows?
 With the new restrictiveness of XP and M$'s new licensing schemes, with the impending failure of .NET, maybe Microsoft doesn't need the government to kill it.
 It's funny, though--Microsoft and others really believe that turning M$ loose will boost the economy.
 Sure.